francosbenitez/francosbenitez.com/contents/posts/my-fundamental-tips-for-productivity.md

 ### 4. Sleep

-sleeping well is essential for productivity.
+Sleeping well is essential for productivity.
 On the one hand, I use apps to reduce the screen light in my eyes at night, such as [f.lux](https://justgetflux.com/) for desktop and [Twilight](https://play.google.com/store/apps/details?id=com.urbandroid.lux&hl=en&gl=US) for mobile, and, on the other hand, so as not to sleep too much, I use the [Alarmy](https://play.google.com/store/apps/details?id=droom.sleepIfUCan&hl=en&gl=US) app.
 This last powerful app forces me to solve mathematical problems when I get up, so I have to solve such problems to turn it off.
 In both cases, I use these apps in their free versions.

 **Note**: For me, seven and a half hours is enough sleep to feel energetic the whole day.